-5. Briefly discuss why hydrocarbons were traditionally used as substrates for SCP production.
+Hydrocarbons - traditionally used substrates for SCP production

-Ans: Different hydrocarbons have been used such as
+Different hydrocarbons have been used such as

-- Aliphatic hydrocarbons are assimilated by strains of yeasts in many genera.
+- a) Aliphatic hydrocarbons are assimilated by strains of yeasts in many genera.
 Other classes of hydrocarbons, including aromatics may be oxidized but are not usually efficiently assimilated. - b) n-Alkanes of chain length shorter than n-nonane are not usually assimilated, but may be oxidized.
 Yield factors increase but the rate of oxidation decreases with increasing chain length from n-nonane. - c) Unsaturated compounds are degraded less readily than saturated ones. - d) Branched chain compounds are degraded less readily than straight chain chemical compounds.